 Red, yellow or magenta, with large flame-like green scales, a big round body, and a soft white fleshy inside, dragon fruit looks straight out of a myth.
 You’ve probably seen it decorating a tasty dish on Instagram or starring in the list of “fruit of the month” at your favorite juice bar, but do you know why it got so famous?
 Apart from its bizarre and colorful look?

-Well, the health benefits of dragon fruit are nothing short of magical, even if these exotic fruits are decidedly not dragon eggs (hope we didn’t burst anyone’s bubble there!), they’re potent superfoods rich in many vitamins, minerals, and antioxidants that help lowering cholesterol and even fight cancer.
+Well, the health benefits of dragon fruit are nothing short of magical, even if these exotic fruits are decidedly not dragon eggs (hope we didn’t burst anyone’s bubble there!), they’re potent superfoods rich in many vitamins, minerals, and antioxidants that help lowering cholesterol.
 That's why it's one of the ingredients in our delicious Red Juice!
 But before I get into our favorite ways to get the benefits of dragon fruit, let's learn a bit more about what those benefits are...

 In addition to its many benefits, dragon fruit also goes by a few other names, like pitaya.
 So, if I use them interchangeably, don't get confused.